pieroproietti/penguins-eggs/documents/eui.md

 If you use it on a system configured with epoptes, you will have the ability to control your machines from the first boot, but - of course - this still requires some experimentation in a real environment.

-I have prepared two versions called chicks and chicks from Debian bullseye and Ubuntu jammy, ready for use to evaluate the approach, but of course you can create your own uei.
+I have prepared two versions called chicks and pulcini from Debian bullseye and Ubuntu jammy, ready for use to evaluate the approach, but of course you can create your own uei.

-You will find them at [plastilinux](https://sourceforge.net/projects/penguins-eggs/files/ISOS).
+You will find them at [plastilinux](https://sourceforge.net/projects/penguins-eggs/files/ISOS/plastilinux).